 I have never played a casino game or bought a lottery ticket.
 I do not bet on anything where I don’t think I have an edge.
 That possibility is what attracted me to sports wagering 30 years ago.
 I was successful at it but gave it up for lifestyle and other reasons.
 See my post “Lessons Learned from Sports Wagering”.

 I first reviewed all the academic studies I could find on sports wagering and betting anomalies.
 Then I starting working with data.
 I developed over 300 rules-based systems and angles covering most team sports.
-I had good results in 2017, but they fell off a bit in 2018 due to overfitting the data.
-Back in the early 1990s, I had no choice but to use simple models since we had to test them manually.
-But now I was like a kid in a candy store with all the factors and analytic tools there are to work with.
-But just because you can do something, doesn’t mean you should do it.
+I had good results in 2017, but they fell off in 2018 due to overfitting the data.
+Back in the early 1990s, I had no choice but to use simple models since we had to test them all manually.
+But now I was like a kid in a candy store with many factors and analytic tools to work with.
+But just because you can do something, doesn’t mean you should.
 Einstein said to keep things as simple as possible but no simpler.
-Now that I have simplified my models, results are better than they were in 2017 and in the 1980s.
+Now that I have simplified my models, the results are better than they were even in the 1980s.

 From a portfolio point of view, sports wagering is an ideal diversifying investment if approached in a systematic way.
-It is also a lot more enjoyable than watching stocks and bonds fluctuate.
+It is also a lot more enjoyable than watching stocks and bonds fluctuate!
 I am excited about the future.
 It is only a matter of time before more professional investors, such as hedge funds, catch on to the opportunities here.
 Susquehanna International Group, a quantitative trading firm, has already taken an interest in sports wagering.
+I think more about liquidity now than I do about method.
 Let the games begin!